 Alternatively, private drug and alcohol rehab can provide you with a personalised treatment programme and aftercare services.
-Admission is usually fairly immediate and professional care and support is provided round the clock.
-However, this service does come at a cost that can set you back anywhere between £5,000 – £10,000.
+Admission is usually fairly immediate and professional care and support are provided around the clock.
+However, this service does come at a cost that can be anywhere between £5,000 – £10,000 for a short stay.

 How long does rehab take?

 Drug and alcohol rehab in Crosby will last around 28 days in a rehab centre, during which time you’ll undergo detoxification and a range of therapy treatments.